 Kym Hunter - Managing Director

 Looking for new challenges after the births of her first two children Kym embarked on a major career change enabling a balance of career and family.
-For the past 14 years Kym has managed keynote speakers, focusing on building the international speaking career of Brennon Dowrick.
-Kym also developed and runs corporate health and fitness program Performance Max.
-As the child of two teachers Kym has always appreciated the incredible and challenging role played by teachers in the development of children.
+Kym developed and ran corporate health and fitness program Performance Max for 15 years.

-Kym was inspired to create Champion LIfe to support teachers and families in empowering teens across Australia develop health literacy to allow them to enjoy the benefits of having health and fitness as habits for life.
+Kym was inspired to create Champion LIfe to support teachers and families in empowering students across Australia develop physical and health literacy to allow them to enjoy the benefits of having health and fitness as habits for life.

 Nick Jenkins - Director of Partnerships

 Nick is a Dad of two and devoted healthy family man.
 Stemming from a professional rugby league career spanning over a 10 year period, representing Western Australia in water polo, surf life saving and longboard surfing, Nick’s passion for success is undeniable.

 This passion was evident in his 21 year teaching career that included several posts in Australia and overseas.
 Commencing his career a as primary classroom teacher he gained extensive knowledge of the curriculum and the health & wellbeing needs of students.

 Always destined for an educational leadership role, Nick spent 17 years with Mandurah Catholic College as the Director of Sport, responsible for 1700 students in a K -12 role.
 Nick went on to develop the sports program at the College that is now renowned nation-wide as one the leading sports schools in Australia.